-SHORT HISTORY OF THE DISCOVERIES OF THE ART OF THE LOWER PALEOLITHIC, AND HYPOTHESIS ON THE FUTURE OF THE SEARCH
+SHORT HISTORY OF THE DISCOVERIES OF THE LOWER PALEOLITHIC ART, AND HYPOTHESIS ON THE FUTURE OF THE RESEARCH

-The fourth phase of the searches.
+The fourth phase of the research.
 Typology and chronology

-The fourth phase of the searches.
+The fourth phase of the research.
 The absolute datings

-Conclusion and hypothesis on the future of the search
+Conclusion and hypothesis on the future of the research

-In these baroque theatres the skeletons dance making to feel the continuous tinkling of their boneses, blinking between their hands stone tools, in order to exalt the force of the material culture; while the art, outside from the theatre, listens to these terrifying noises; she is sad, she cries, and hopes in the adoption of teatral programs more interesting to which participating.
+In these baroque theaters the skeletons dance making their bones tinkle, banging stone tools in their hands, to enhance the strength of material culture; while art, outside the theater, listens to these terrifying noises; she is sad, cries, and hopes for more interesting theater programs to participate in.

-In the sciences the errors are corrected when they are discovered, in how much are opinions, which come replaced from other opinions.
+In the sciences the errors are corrected when they are discovered, as they are opinions, which are replaced by other opinions.

-The lacked income the art of the lower and middle Paleolithic in official science, goes back ago to 150 years, and has not been a simple error, but a most serious scientific damage, that I will often return to analyze.
+The lacked entry of the art of the lower and middle Paleolithic in the official science, goes back to 150 years ago, and has not been a simple error, but an extremely serious scientific damage, that I will frequently return to analyze.

-The art of the lower Paleolithic is constituted from anthropomorphic and zoomorphic lithic sculpture, and the findings of beyond 170 years of searches have a similar typology in every researcher, but what is changed in the time, are the cultural attributions and the interpretations, that is the use of the sculptures by the men which have produced them.
+The art of the lower Paleolithic is constituted from anthropomorphic and zoomorphic lithic sculpture, and the findings of beyond 170 years of researches have a similar typology in every researcher, but what has changed in the time, are the cultural attributions and the interpretations, that is the use of the sculptures from the men that produced them.

 In the first half of 19th century Boucher de Perthes attributed this art to the antediluvian man, and today we know that, instead, at least the better part must be attributed to the lower Paleolithic.